Back To Top

 FAQs

-I've written an entire article answering the question: 'what mattresses do hotels use?'
+We have an entire article answering the question: 'What mattresses do hotels use?'
 Many luxury hotels make their own mattresses, though others partner with luxury brands, such as Serta, Simmons, and Hästens.

 Which luxury mattress is best for couples?

-Once you've bought the best luxury mattress, it's time to dress the rest of the bed.
-I recommend you shop from my shortlist of the best luxury bedding: I've found silky sheets, supportive pillows, and cozy comforters from specialist sleep stores and design houses.
+Once you've upgraded yours to the best luxury mattress that is perfect for your sleep needs, it's time to dress the rest of the bed.
+I recommend you shop from my shortlist of the best luxury bedding: I've found silky sheets, supportive pillows, and cozy comforters from specialist sleep stores and design houses that feel as sumptuous as they look and will last the regular washing and drying cycles bedding needs.

 Sleep Editor